Once again it’s time for my scans, bloods and mole check.

 I see the van parked beside the green.

-The RTE camera man is setting up a camera on a tripod and and pointing it out to sea
+The RTE man is setting up a tripod and and pointing the camera on it out to sea.

-I follow the line of the camera and that’s when I see them.
+I follow it’s line and that’s when I see them.

 A pod of dolphins.